Chester school protests: Spring 1964

 On April 20, The CFFN, the NAACP, and the Chester School Board met to discuss the legal charges brought against protesters who were arrested.
 Raymond presented the school board with a list of 10 demands including teacher transfers, transportation of students to schools in other neighborhoods, hiring blacks for supervisory positions and hiring more black secretaries.
 The next day, April 21, the Pennsylvania Human Relations Commission admitted that it failed to bring the civil rights groups and the school board to a compromise.
 The school board closed all Chester public schools indefinitely on April 22, claiming the purpose of the closures was to prevent violence.
-That night, some of the 300 protesters rallying at the police station were violently beaten by 40 Chester police officers after refusing to disperse.
-On April 23, another protest at the police station devolved into a rock throwing melee and six police officers and eight protestors were hospitalized.
+That night, 300 protesters rallied at the police station; after they refused to disperse, some were violently beaten by 40 Chester police officers.
+On April 23, another protest at the police station devolved into a rock-throwing melee that hospitalized six police officers and eight protestors.
 Demonstrators held a rally against police brutality and linked arms to block a downtown intersection on April 24, which also ended in police violence.
 On April 25, James Farmer dubbed Chester the "Birmingham of the North," in reference to the harsh treatment of protesters in Birmingham, Alabama around the same time.

 Some of the white residents of Chester created the Chester Parents Association as a counter response that aimed to keep the neighborhood schools policy.
 The group held a rally of 2,000 people on April 26, 1964.

 On April 26, Governor William Scranton convinced Branche to obey a court-ordered moratorium on demonstrations.
 Scranton created the Pennsylvania Human Relations Commission to conduct hearings on the de facto segregation of public schools.
 All protests were discontinued while the commission held hearings during the summer of 1964.

 Judge John V. Diggins granted the requests of the Chester School Board on April 28 to place an injunction that would prohibit demonstrators from protesting on or near public school property, allowing the schools to reopen.
 Over 600 people were arrested over a two-month period of civil rights rallies, marches, pickets, boycotts and sit-ins.